Koed00/django-q/docs/cluster.rst

 Worker
 """"""

-A worker process checks the package signing, unpacks the task, executes it and saves the return value.
+A worker process pulls a package of the Task Queue and checks the signing and unpacks the task.
+Before executing the task it set a timer on the :ref:`sentinel` indicating its about to start work.
+Afterwards it the timer is reset and any results (including errors) are saved to the pacjage.
 Irrespective of the failure or success of any of these steps, the package is then pushed onto the Result Queue.

 Monitor